MarkRosemaker/academy/first-draft/index.de.md

     - inkl.
 Das verflixte Wort! -> Bilder von Pixabay, Bedeutung, Beispiele von Wiktionary
 - falls sie etwas nicht verstehen, ist es **meine Verantwortung**!
 - code AGL app
+  - quizzes
+   - find words in a word puzzle (squares)
+   - combine parts of a word to words
   - first, just interface to access YouTube videos, articles and other free content; with tab to buy things (first via link, then integrated in the app)
   - then publish courses via the app: activated via key
     - filter by category - let user pick a setting (more grammar or less grammar), then let them go step by step by selecting appropriate sequence and repetition